-Certain themes and motifs tend recur in her work, notably the Lighthouse and the Tree of Life, famous cities, and of course music.
+Within her works, themes and motifs tend to recur, notably the Lighthouse and the Tree of Life, alongside famous cities and music.